-- July: SEVENTH ANNUAL UCA/CSM SUMMER STRINGS CAMP
+- July: NINTH ANNUAL UCA/CSM SUMMER STRINGS CAMP

 - August: FAULKNER CHAMBER MUSIC FESTIVAL